-Sampling from a discrete probability distribution is a fundamental step for computing a random walk and can be a significant bottleneck.
-Many graph libraries implementing the Node2Vec algorithm speed up sampling by using the Alias method (see Supplementary section S.7.2.3), which allows sampling in constant time from a discrete probability distribution with support of cardinality \(n\), with a pre-processing phase that scales linearly with \(n\).
+Sampling from a discrete probability distribution is a fundamental step for computing a RW and can be a significant bottleneck.
+Many graph libraries implementing the Node2Vec algorithm speed up sampling by using the Alias method (see Supplementary Information Section 7.2.3), which allows sampling in constant time from a discrete probability distribution with support of cardinality \(n\), with a pre-processing phase that scales linearly with \(n\).